awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 ### Enable stop protection for a running or stopped instance<a name="enable-stop-protection-on-running-or-stopped-instance"></a>

 You can enable stop protection for an instance while the instance is running or stopped using one of the following methods\.
-Note that the *old* **Instances** console does not support enabling stop protection for a running or stopped instance\.

 ------
-#### [ New console ]
+#### [ Console ]

 **To enable stop protection for a running or stopped instance**